Which is cheaper, Lambert's new budget airline or MidAmerica Airport's Allegiant Air?

 - Sun Country will offer $74 one-way fares for tickets purchased before June 29.
 Fares thereafter will depend on schedule and demand, a Sun Country spokeswoman said, adding, "the fare will be very reasonable and competitive with other options."

-- Pre-paid checked bags cost $20 per bag each way.
+- Prepaid checked bags cost $20 per bag each way.

-- Pre-paid carry-on bags cost $30 per bag each way.
+- Prepaid carry-on bags cost $30 per bag each way.

 - When checking bags at the airport, checked bags cost $25 per bag each way and carry-on bags cost $40 per bag each way.